-Complementing Medicenna's lead clinical asset (MDNA55), the Company has built a deep pipeline of promising pre-clinical Superkine candidates such as IL-2 agonists ("MDNA109"), IL-2 antagonists ("MDNA209"), dual IL-4/IL-13 antagonists ("MDNA413") and IL-13 Superkine ("MDNA132") all in-licensed from Leland Stanford Junior University ("Stanford").
-The most advanced of these programs is the MDNA109 platform, which is in pre-clinical development and is the only engineered IL-2 Superkine designed to specifically target CD122 (IL-2Rβ) with high affinity without CD25 dependency.
-The lead candidate from our IL-2 Superkine platform is MDNA19 (formerly known as MDNA109-LA1) which, unlike native IL-2 (Proleukin) has superior pharmacokinetic properties, lacks CD25 binding in order to improve safety, potently stimulates effector T cells, reverses Natural Killer (NK) cell anergy and acts with exceptional synergy when combined with checkpoint inhibitors.
+Complementing Medicenna's lead clinical asset (MDNA55), the Company has built a deep pipeline of promising preclinical Superkine candidates such as IL-2 agonists (MDNA109), IL-2 antagonists (MDNA209), dual IL-4/IL-13 antagonists (MDNA413) and IL-13 Superkine (MDNA132) all in-licensed from Leland Stanford Junior University ("Stanford").
+The most advanced of these programs is the MDNA109 platform (comprising of MDNA11 and MDNA19), which are in preclinical development and the only genetically engineered IL-2 Superkine designed to specifically target CD122 (IL-2Rβ) with high affinity without CD25 dependency.
+Both MDNA11 and MDNA19, which unlike native IL-2 (Proleukin), have superior pharmacokinetic properties, lack CD25 binding in order to improve safety, potently stimulate effector T cells, reverse natural killer ("NK") cell anergy and act with exceptional synergy when combined with checkpoint inhibitors.